 GT Bike Hubs - Old School BMX and Freestyle

 GT Bicycles has been around since 1979 founded by Richard Long and Gary Turner.
 They started making BMX Hubs for production in the early 80's.
-I'm sure they were making protype parts earlier than that.
+I'm sure they were making prototype parts earlier than that.
 There were a bunch of models over the years including GT Race Lace, GT Low Flange Race Hubs, High Flange 48 hole Freestyle Hubs, GT Mohawk, and GT Rhythm System.
 There are many versions and generations of some of those model hubs.
-I will try digging up as much info and pictures as I can find.
-There will also be a few Rhythm System Rims and wheels posted up on this page too.
+I will try digging up as much info and pictures as I can find to create a GT HUB Timeline of sorts.
+There will also be a few Rhythm System Rims and wheels posted up on this page as the last mid school offering by GT.

 GT Mohawk Hi-Flange Hubs 36 hole from a Rhythm System Mid School BMX Wheelset.
 Unfortunately the rear wheel had a huge hop and was not salvageable.
 That said the wheelset was disassembled.
 Solid steel axles ( 3/8″ x 26tpi ) with sealed cartridge bearings.
 This specific hubset was the lower end version Rhythm system hub and were made in Taiwan I believe.
 Very nice quality but not machined as much as the USA version.
 Standard anodized Black aluminum hub shells with Lazer etched logos.
 Flip flop design for small or large freewheels.
 Would have been stock on mid end GT race bikes such as the year 2000 Power Series 3.0 and the GT Y2K Pro Series 20″ and the 24″ Pro Series cruiser.
 Also came on the 2001 GT Power Series XL Plus.